peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * 28 legacy single-byte encodings:

- *  `windows-1252` : Western Europe (Note: The Encoding Standard aliases the names `US-ASCII` and `ISO-8859-1` to `windows-1252` , which uses a different coded character set from either; it differs from `ISO-8859-1` by assigning different characters to some bytes from 0x80 to x9F.
+ *  `windows-1252` : Western Europe (Note: The Encoding Standard aliases the names `US-ASCII` and `ISO-8859-1` to `windows-1252` , which uses a different coded character set from either; it iffers from `ISO-8859-1` by assigning different characters to some bytes from 0x80 to x9F.
 The Encoding Standard does this for compatibility with xisting Web pages.)

  *  `ISO-8859-2` , `windows-1250` : Central Europe